• Product development

 Key difference between SaaS & traditional software

 To sum this up, if your business focuses on flexibility, low upfront costs, and ease of use, and if you’re willing to trust a third-party provider with your data, then SaaS might be the right choice.
-On the other hand, if you want to be hands-on in the project or if your product requires very specific customisation and you’re willing to invest in the necessary infrastructure and expertise, then traditional software could be a better fit.

 The software delivery industry is not a one-size-fits-all environment.
 Knowing the main differences between SaaS and traditional software can help you make an informed choice that will suit your company’s particular requirements and set you up for success.